Novo Nordisk Foundation: Legal structure

 The Novo Nordisk Foundation is an established enterprise foundation.
-It is a self-governing entity with no owners, focusing on long-term ownership of the Novo Group (Novo Nordisk and Novozymes) while combining business and philanthropy with scientific, humanitarian and social purposes.
-The Novo Nordisk Foundation's investment activities are managed by its 100%-owned subsidiary, Novo Holdings A/S whose sole purpose is to invest the foundations wealth and ensure financial returns.
-Novo Holdings A/S is also the holding company for the foundation's ownership in Novo Group (Novo Nordisk and Novozymes).
+It is a self-governing entity with no owners, focusing on long-term ownership of the Novo Group (Novo and Novozymes/Novonesis) while combining business and philanthropy with scientific, humanitarian and social purposes.
+The Novo Nordisk Foundation's investment activities are managed by its subsidiary Novo Holdings whose sole purpose is to invest the foundation's wealth and ensure financial returns.
+Novo Holdings is also the holding company for the foundation's ownership of the Novo Group.

 Ownership structure

-The Novo Nordisk Foundation is obligated to maintain its controlling ownership in the Novo Group's two largest companies: Novo Nordisk and Novozymes.
+The Novo Nordisk Foundation is obligated to maintain its controlling ownership in the Novo Group's two largest companies: Novo and Novozymes/Novonesis.